shiroichiheisen/Tiny-Tft-Lcd-Driver-Attiny-Arduino/README.md

 # Tiny Driver St7735 for attiny's

-Library functions with 0,1 and 2-Series attinys, i already tested with them and work flawlessly
+Library works 100% with 0, 1 and 2-Series attinys (already tested on them), on other attinys and atmegas will work too

 ## ☕ Using this library